florianfesti/boxes/documentation/src/api_drawing.rst

 about tabs.
 But some part may be complitely drawn by low level Turtle Graphics commands.
 For those both :py:meth:`boxes.Boxes.edge` and :py:meth:`boxes.Boxes.corner` do support a **tabs** parameter.
-In addition the length of the line segments in :py:meth:`boxes.Boxes.poyline` can be given as a tuple **(length, tabs)**.
+In addition the length of the line segments in :py:meth:`boxes.Boxes.polyline` can be given as a tuple **(length, tabs)**.

 Draw Commands